Buy anything from 5,000+ international stores. One checkout price. No surprise fees. Join 2M+ shoppers on Desertcart.

-The Oregon 4.0 x 300mm Mulching Brush Cutter Blade is a professional-grade, 3-tooth shredder designed for heavy-duty clearing of thick, high, and dense vegetation.
+The Oregon 4.0 x 300mm Mulching Brush Cutter Blade is a professional-grade, 3-tooth shredder designed for thick, high, and dense vegetation.
 Featuring a universal 20mm aluminium adaptor, it fits all major brushcutter brands including Stihl, Husqvarna, and Echo.
-Made from hardened steel with a 42-48 HRC rating, this durable blade delivers precise, controlled cutting while its bright red color boosts visibility and safety.
-Ideal for transforming overgrowth into fine mulch, it meets stringent European safety standards, making it the ultimate tool for demanding garden and land management tasks.
+Made from hardened steel with a 42-48 HRC rating, this durable blade delivers precise, controlled cutting and mulching power while its bright red color enhances safety and visibility.
+Ideal for heavy-duty clearing tasks, it meets stringent European safety standards, making it the go-to choice for serious landscapers and garden pros.

 | ASIN | B00RZH1MGM |